kit-ty-kate/mastodon-archive-viewer/README.md

 $ mav outbox.json
 ```

+The mastodon-archive-viewer tool has also some options to filter out some items for example.
+Check out
+the available options with `mav --help`

 ## Troubleshootings

 If the installation fails somewhere while building the dependencies, you might miss one of